 Tim Gartland.
 Tim is a singer and song interpreter, song writer, popular harmonica teacher, and really delightful performer.
 When he was a local presence, with Tom West on the boogie-woogie piano, it was a night with Bob Dylan and Ray Charles!
 Tim is based in Nashville nowadays but still makes it north for events in Boston and vicinity.
-Tim's latest album (2016) is What the Blues Look Like.
+Tim's latest album (2019) is "Satisfied."

 Tim Wechgelaer and Chris Carey.
 Next time you are in in the Saratoga Springs, Glens Falls, Lake George area, don't miss a chance to hear Tim and Chris together or in the their separate bands (Big Medicine and Rodeo Barons, respectively).
 Catching the two of them at Davidson Brothers brew pub in Glens Falls was like an evening with George Strait and David Rawlings -- except that leaves out the fiddle tunes, Irish songs, mandolin work, and John Prine requests.
 Wherever they're playing, be ready to park yourself for the night.

 Rich Ortiz.
 Was lucky enough to catch Rich Ortiz trying the hall out for a song he was to sing for his sister's wedding at the Queensbury Hotel in Glens Falls, New York.
 Just him and his guitar, nothing else needed to endorse him fully and hope I get a chance to hear him for an evening next time I'm in the area.
 An opener for artists as diverse as Ludacris, The Wood Brothers, and Chicago, his solo presence is strong.
 His 2010 album is Face of a Lion.
 Catch him while you can in the Saratoga Springs, Glens Fall area.